PURELY TANZANIA

 WELFARE

-Everyone is welcome to join in their two exciting projects by helping in construction, organizing, donating, carrying bricks or becoming involved with their nursing program.
-To volunteer your time, just contact them for the latest information concerning up and coming opportunities within their projects.
-It’s a life changing experience!
+Everyone is welcome to get involved – whether you can help with construction, support the nursing programme, donate, or simply lend a pair of hands.
+Contact IHP directly for the latest volunteering opportunities.
+It’s a life-changing experience!
 Check out the updates to hear first hand what’s happening in Tanzania.
 The stories and pictures are worth the visit alone.

 Read more